Living in an HOA Community

 Typically, if there is a violation of HOA rules, HOAs will send a notification by mail or post it at your home.
 The notification may include:

-If you receive a notification, and it is determined that the violation is due to action or inaction on the part of someone in your home, an HOA Non-Compliance fee of $45 will be added to your Progress Residential® account, payable with the following month’s rent.
+If you receive a notification, and it is determined that the violation is due to action or inaction on the part of someone in your home, an HOA Admin fee will be added to your Progress Residential® account, payable with the following month’s rent.

 Fines

-In addition to the HOA Non-Compliance Fee, your HOA may impose a fine.
-The fine will typically range from $25 to $250 and will vary by community and the type of violation.
+In addition to the HOA Admin fee, your HOA may impose a fine.
+The fine will vary by community and the type of violation.
 Fines may be a one-time charge or may accrue on a recurring basis.
 Fines can be issued daily for the same violation and can increase with each additional violation.
 That means that a simple fine can quickly end up costing hundreds of dollars.

 Quickly correcting the violation and paying the fine will help ensure the fine stays as low as possible.
 This will also avoid an HOA from taking legal action to enforce compliance and payment, which will result in additional costs including Progress Residential’s attorneys fees to defend and resolve the issue.